 I am a pelagic marine biologist with a strong interest in acoustics, food-web dynamics, biogeochemical cycling and environmental governance and protection.

 Currently I am employed as a postdoctoral researcher in the Marine Institute in Ireland where I work in Prof. David Reid’s team in the context of the MEESO project.
 The focus of my work is to estimate the abundance of mesopleagic fishes in the Northwest Atlantic and to gain insights into their ecology.

 In 2019 I completed my PhD studies on microplastic pathways in marine pelagic systems at the National University of Ireland, Galway under supervision of Prof. Peter Croot and Dr. Tom Doyle.

 For me it is particularly important to make my research findings accessible and understandable not only to the academic society via peer reviewed publishing but also through outreach activities for society.

-Chair of EuroMarine Early Career Researcher network OYSTER
+Member and former chair of EuroMarine Early Career Researcher network OYSTER

 Save Our Seas Project Leader (Funded by Keystone Grant 2019)